scshitole/consul_testing/README.md

 git commit -m "Deleted Consul service" git push
 ```
 Once completed, the example service should be de-registered and no longer visible in the Consul dashboard.
-Additionally, you can view the workflow steps in the "Actions" section of your Github repo.
+Additionally, you can view the workflow steps in the **Actions** section of your Github repo.
 |
 - Register a new AS3 declaration on BIG-IP
 ```